mrjones2014/smart-splits.nvim/README.md

   -- enable or disable a multiplexer integration;
-  -- automatically determined, unless explicitly disabled or set, -- by checking the $TERM_PROGRAM environment variable, -- and the $KITTY_LISTEN_ON environment variable for Kitty multiplexer_integration = nil,
+  -- automatically determined, unless explicitly disabled or set, -- by checking the $TERM_PROGRAM environment variable, -- and the $KITTY_LISTEN_ON environment variable for Kitty.
+  -- You can also set this value by setting `vim.g.smart_splits_multiplexer_integration` -- before the plugin is loaded (e.g. for lazy environments). multiplexer_integration = nil,
   -- disable multiplexer navigation if current multiplexer pane is zoomed -- this functionality is only supported on tmux and Wezterm due to kitty